inkVerb/VIP/README.md

 ### 2. Ultra Simple — Better preparation to learn other languages!
 - The Linux "Shell/BASH" language is simpler than other languages, but shares many universal concepts of code.
-- Units 501 explores other languages and concepts that run on Linux platforms
+- Units 501 & 701 explore other languages and concepts that run on Linux platforms

 ### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Go, Node.js, SQL, MongoDB, HTML, CSS, JS... all sit atop Linux
 - It's one thing to learn a web app or server programming language; it's awesome to know the language under the language so you can *control the machine it runs on.*